Shuvalovrus/txt_finder/README.md

 2. Move the script.py file to the root of the desired directory
 3. Open the console and go to the desired folder
 4. Write python script.py

+The result will be output to the current folder in the result.txt file